Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Related work

-Although the GAN strategy has excelled in the generation of images \citep{Karras:2019ty}, its application to text generation has proven rather cumbersome.
+Although the GAN strategy has excelled in the generation of images \cite{Karras:2019ty}, its application to text generation has proven rather cumbersome.
 One of the main reasons behind this is the discrete nature of language: choosing the next word in a sequence implies picking one symbol from a vocabulary, an operation that is typically carried out through an argmax operation, which blocks the gradient flow during backpropagation.
 Some strategies have been proposed to overcome this limitation.
-One idea is to employ a reinforcement learning approach, where the feedback from $D$ acts as reward \citep{Yu2017:qe}, although this strategy has been found to be inefficient to train \citep{Donahue:2018iv}.
-An alternative idea is to use the Gumbel-Softmax operation to obtain a differentiable approximation of one-hot vectors \citep{Kusner:2016sg}, or to directly operate with the continuous output of the generator (i.e., refraining from choosing specific tokens); some examples include the encoding of real sentences via an autoencoder \citep{Donahue:2018iv}, or the creation of a word-embedding matrix for real sentences \citep{Zhang:2017la}.
+One idea is to employ a reinforcement learning approach, where the feedback from $D$ acts as reward \cite{Yu2017:qe}, although this strategy has been found to be inefficient to train \cite{Donahue:2018iv}.
+An alternative idea is to use the Gumbel-Softmax operation to obtain a differentiable approximation of one-hot vectors \cite{Kusner:2016sg}, or to directly process the continuous output of the generator (i.e., refraining from choosing specific tokens); some examples include the encoding of real sentences via an autoencoder \cite{Donahue:2018iv}, or the creation of a word-embedding matrix for real sentences \cite{Zhang:2017la}.

-The work by \citet{Hatua:2021tb} bears some similarities with our methodology: they employ a GAN-trained generator to produce new examples, which are labelled as negatives and then added to the classifier training dataset.
-Their experiments indeed demonstrated the benefits of data augmentation for the fact-checking task.
+The work by Hatua et al.~\cite{Hatua:2021tb} bears some similarities with our methodology: they employ a GAN-trained generator to produce new examples, which are labelled as negatives and then added to the classifier training dataset.
+Their experiments indeed demonstrate the benefits of data augmentation for the fact-checking task.

+Within the AId field, the work by Manjavacas et al.\mbox{~\cite{Manjavacas:2017as}} explores the idea to use data augmentation to boost the performance of an authorship classifier, employing a RNN as language model.
+They indeed report a slight increase in the attribution performance of the system; however, they perform a very narrow experimentation, without significance testing, and do not tackle the problem of forgery, limiting their investigation to a single non-adversarial setting.

-Finally, this paper is a thorough extension of the preliminary experiments presented in a short paper by \citet{Corbara:2023gan}.
+Finally, this paper is a thorough extension of the preliminary experiments presented in the short paper by Corbara and Moreo~\cite{Corbara:2023gan}.
 In the present work, we carry out a more robust experimentation, in which we test an improved GAN strategy (based on the Wasserstein GAN), and in which we consider different vector representations for the input of our generator models.
 We also expand the number of datasets from three to five.